 The Vista Room is a fully functional restaurant and teaching and learning laboratory that provides safe and realistic food-service work experience for students.

 We serve contemporary California cuisine with a focus on responsibly-sourced ingredients and a sustainability ethos.
 Chef Instructor Tim Shaw leads the culinary vision, food preparation and culinary instruction.
-Restaurant Manager Joe LaVilla leads the service vision and execution of hospitality in the dining room.
+Restaurant Manager Ryan Smith leads the service vision and execution of hospitality in the dining room.

-Lunch is offered à la carte, or as a three-course $17.00 pre-fixe meal which includes non-alcoholic beverages.
-We encourage you to make a reservation to guarantee seating, though a limited number of walk-in seats are available daily.
-The dining room opens at 11:15 a.m.; the last seating is at 12:30 p.m.
+Lunch is offered à la carte, or as a three-course $17.00+tax pre-fixe meal, which includes non-alcoholic beverages.
+We encourage you to make a reservation to guarantee seating, though a limited number of walk-in seats are available.
+The dining room opens at 11:45 a.m. and seats until 12:30 p.m.
 The Vista Room closes at 2 p.m.

 We hope you enjoy your visit with us!